vmware-tanzu/graph-framework-for-microservices/docs/content/recipes/federation.md

 ---
-title: 'Using Apollo federation gqlgen'
+title: "Using Apollo federation gqlgen"
 description: How federate many services into a single graph using Apollo
 linkTitle: Apollo Federation
-menu: { main: { parent: 'recipes' } }
+menu: { main: { parent: "recipes" } }
 ---

 In this quick guide we are going to implement the example [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/) server in gqlgen.
-You can find the finished result in the [examples directory](https://github.com/99designs/gqlgen/tree/master/_examples/federation).
+You can find the finished result in the [examples directory](https://gitlab.eng.vmware.com/nsx-allspark_users/nexus-sdk/gqlgen.git/tree/master/_examples/federation).

 ## Enable federation